The Query Complexity of Local Search and Brouwer in Rounds: Algorithm for Local Search in Polynomial Rounds

 \begin{lemma} A call of procedure \flsdescent{}$(s, D, \Vec{x}, r)$ will make $O(\lceil s/\widetilde{k} \rceil^{d-1}\cdot \widetilde{k})$ number of queries, including the queries made by its sub-procedure. \end{lemma} \begin{proof} We proceed by induction on the depth $D$.
 The base case is when $D=1$.
 In this case, the procedure \flsdescent{} performs $s$ steps of steepest descent, where $s \leq \widetilde{k}$.
 Thus it will make $s\cdot2d = O(\widetilde{k})$ queries.

-For any depth $D > 1$, \begin{itemize} \item the number of queries made by Step~\ref{line:query} is at most \item the number of queries made by all sub-procedures is bounded as follows by the induction hypothesis \item the number of queries made by \dacs{} is at most \end{itemize} Thus the total number of queries is $O(\lceil s/\widetilde{k} \rceil^{d-1}\cdot\widetilde{k})$, which concludes the proof for all $D$. \end{proof}
+For any depth $D > 1$, \begin{description} \item[$\bullet\;\;$] the number of queries made by Step~\ref{line:query} is at most \item[$\bullet\;\;$] the number of queries made by all sub-procedures is bounded as follows by the induction hypothesis \item[$\bullet\;\;$] the number of queries made by \dacs{} is at most \end{description} Thus the total number of queries is $O(\lceil s/\widetilde{k} \rceil^{d-1}\cdot\widetilde{k})$, which concludes the proof for all $D$. \end{proof}

 \begin{proof}[Proof of Upper Bound of Theorem~\ref{thm:2}] The correctness of Algorithm 2 is established by Lemma~\ref{prop:a3}.
 By Lemma~\ref{prop:a4}, the total number of queries issued by Algorithm 2 is This concludes the proof of the upper bound part in Theorem~\ref{thm:2}. \end{proof}